twlab/TEProf2Paper/README.md

 ## 1. Obtain reference gtf and gff3 file for analysis

-The one based on our TCGA 33 tumor analysis can be downloaded here:
+The one based on our TCGA 33 tumor analysis can be downloaded here: [External Download Link](https://wangftp.wustl.edu/~nshah/ucsf/TCGA33Download/ 'Reference GTF')

 If you are using a custom GTF program from another source, use cufflinks gffread to be able to generate the gff3 file